Writing for Teaching Young Children

 Format and writing tips

-- Content must be research-based, reflect developmentally appropriate practice and advancing equity, and include ideas on how to support children and families from diverse backgrounds, including dual language learners.
+- Content—including strategies, activities, books, and materials—must be research-based, reflect developmentally appropriate practice and advancing equity, and include ideas on how to support children and families from diverse backgrounds and lived experiences.

 - Use plain language that is straightforward and easy for readers to understand.
 It’s also okay for content to be funny and to have some personality.

-- Provide specific, practical tips and strategies for teachers.
+- Provide specific, practical tips and strategies for early childhood professionals, particularly teachers.

 - Present information using bullets, subheadings, lists, checklists, and high-resolution photographs, if available.